 If you feel more comfortable with tape, it’s best to use actual painter’s tape.
 This kind of tape is specifically designed to prevent the problems typically associated with generic masking tape.
 It will not peel or rip paint from your walls, it will not leave a residue, and some can even be applied on wet paint.

 Put down a drop cloth.
 Covering the floor with plastic or heavy cloth provides extra protection in case there are any drips or spills.
 Consider taping your drop cloth to the baseboard to prevent it from moving and exposing the floor while you paint.

 Move anything of value.
 Don’t risk paint dripping on your sofa.
 Remove anything from the room that you wouldn’t want the paint to fall on.
 If something’s too hard to move, put a drop cloth over it.
 No matter how careful you are, it’s important to cover all your bases.
 You’ll be happier in the long run.

 Remove drips quickly and carefully.
 Even after taking these preventive measures, you may still experience drips.
 By using a cloth and white vinegar or nail polish remover, you can clean up paint on a variety of different surfaces before it dries.
 Be sure to test your quick-fix paint remover on an area that won’t show, just in case it causes damage to your furniture or other materials in your painting area.

 Before you start your next home improvement project, all you have to do is plan ahead.
 From learning how to hang a picture the right way to a complete home makeover, a home repair can be both exciting and rewarding.
-Handyman themed weekend DIY projects are a great way to add value to your home.
-And can be a fun weekend project for you, you and your partner, or the whole family!
+Weekend DIY projects are a great way to add value to your home.
+And with a few tips, home repair projects can be a fun weekend activity!